replicatedhq/replicated-docs/docs/enterprise/monitoring-external-prometheus.md

 ## Consume Metrics from External Services

-You can connect to the
+You can connect to the `prometheus-k8s` service on port 30900 from any node in the cluster to access Prometheus metrics emitted by Kubernetes installer clusters.

 To consume Prometheus metrics from an external service:

-1. Get the IP address of one of the nodes in the cluster.
+1. Get the external IP address for one of the nodes in the cluster.
 You will use this IP address in the next step to access the `prometheus-k8s` service.

    You can find the IP address for a node in the output of the following command: